nitinupadhyaya/karmic-blog-content/blogs/Emotional-Stock.md

 This capacity is what we can call **Emotional Stock** — and more precisely, an **Emotional Portfolio**.

 🔹 **In the Vedantic Psychological System, this emotional capacity becomes most visible in relationships — where pressure, attachment, and expectation naturally surface.
-This insight forms the basis of what we call *The Relationships Lab*: a space where emotional stock is observed, tested, and refined in real interaction.**
+This insight forms the basis of *The Relationships Lab*: a space where emotional stock is observed, tested, and refined in real interaction.**

 ---